animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Like Apache Geode’s `ReflectionBasedAutoSerializer`, SDG’s `MappingPdxSerializer` is also able to determine the identifier of the entity.
-However, `MappingPdxSerializer` does so by using Spring Data’s mapping metadata, specifically by finding the entity property designated as the identifier using Spring Data’s [`@Id`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/annotation/Id.html) annotation.
-Alternatively, any field or property named “id”, not explicitly annotated with `@Id`, is also designated as the entity’s identifier.
+Like Apache Geode's `ReflectionBasedAutoSerializer`, SDG's `MappingPdxSerializer` is also able to determine the identifier of the entity.
+However, `MappingPdxSerializer` does so by using Spring Data's mapping metadata, specifically by finding the entity property designated as the identifier using Spring Data's [`@Id`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/annotation/Id.html) annotation.
+Alternatively, any field or property named "id", not explicitly annotated with `@Id`, is also designated as the entity's identifier.

 </div>